docpad-archive/documentation/Roadmap.md

 ## Version 4

-Version 4 will enter the SaaS market.
-Allowing people to create their website entirely in the cloud.
+Version 4 will enter the SaaS market, allowing people to create their website entirely in the cloud.

 ## Version 3

-Version 3 focuses on connecting the community.
+Version 3 focuses on connecting the community, and building a profitable business for everyone around docpad.

 ### v3.1